Nourin-nnn/ANT-project-using-DQN/README.md

 ```

 This will:
-- Train a DQN agent and a Q-learning agent for 30,000 episodes
+- Train a DQN agent and a Q-learning agent for n (10,000) episodes
 - Compare their performance on computation offloading tasks
 - Display plots showing:
   - Average delay